 Proving Product Liability in Chicago

 In Illinois, there are two primary ways a plaintiff can go about proving a product liability claim.
-The first is the consumer-expectation test.
+The first is the consumer expectation test.
 Under the test, the plaintiff has to establish what an ordinary consumer purchasing the product would expect about it and its safety.
 The standard applies the objective view of the average expectations of a reasonable person.
 The primary advantage of this test revolves around its simplicity and amenability to the application of the everyday experiences of jurors.
 Expert testimony is not typically required.

-The second method to prove product liability is the risk utility test.
+The second method to prove product liability is the risk-utility test.
 With this test, a plaintiff can win a strict liability design-defect case if they demonstrate the magnitude of the danger of the product outweighs the intended utility of the product.
 To establish the defectiveness of a product’s design, you have to prove it embodied excessive and preventable danger.
 More specifically, the test is used to determine if an alternative, reasonable design would, at a reasonable cost, have reduced the foreseeable risks of harm posed by the product.

 Under either test, the plaintiff also to prove the product that caused their injuries was defective or unreasonably dangerous.
 Your Chicago attorney can help you build your claim and collect the evidence you need to prove you’re not responsible for your injuries and deserve compensation.